loksland/nuttall.com.au/_source/_posts/2011-09-01-reiq-comp-animation.md

 **Online advertisement for a competition promoting reiq.com**

-Programmed in Flash with traditional keyframes and custom animation scripting.
-Optimzised in Adobe After Effects.
+Programmed in Flash with traditional key frames and custom animation scripts.
+Optimised in Adobe After Effects.